 Near Kermit in Winkler County, Texas — The American South (West South Central)

 Location.
-31° 57.714′ N, 102° 57.908′ W. Marker is near Kermit, Texas, in Winkler County.
-Marker is on State Highway 115 half a mile north of Farm to Market Road 874, on the left when traveling north.
-Touch for map.
+31° 39.877′ N, 103° 1.072′ W. Marker is near Kermit, Texas, in Winkler County.
+Marker is at the intersection of State Highway 18 and County Route Touch for map.
 Marker is in this post office area: Kermit TX 79745, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 23, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 416 times since then and 32 times this year.
-Photos: 1, 2, 3. submitted on November 23, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.
+It was originally submitted on April 29, 2014, by Richard Denney of Austin, Texas.
+This page has been viewed 771 times since then and 52 times this year.
+Photos: 1, 2. submitted on April 29, 2014, by Richard Denney of Austin, Texas.
+3. submitted on August 10, 2015, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.